 Big Duck Lake and Little Duck Lake are two of my favorite hiking destinations in the Russian Wilderness.
 Trails lead to both Duck Lakes, and both offer good camping, swimming, and fishing opportunities.

 This day hike or overnight backpacking trip is in two of my hiking guidebooks.
 It’s Hike 80 in Day Hiking: Mount Shasta, Lassen & Trinity Alps Regions, and it’s Hike 52 in 100 Classic Hikes: Northern California.
-I just backpacked these trails in the second week of June, 2018, camping at Little Duck Lake, and also hiking cross-country to High Lake.
+I just backpacked these trails in the second week of June, 2018, camping at Little Duck Lake.

 Big Duck Lake/Little Duck Lake Key Data